Euphorbia peplus

 Euphorbia peplus (petty spurge, radium weed, cancer weed, or milkweed), is a species of Euphorbia, native to most of Europe, northern Africa and western Asia, where it typically grows in cultivated arable land, gardens and other disturbed land.

 Outside of its native range it is very widely naturalised and often invasive, including in Australia, New Zealand, North America and other countries in temperate and sub-tropical regions.

 Description

 It is an annual plant growing to 5–30 cm tall (most plants growing as weeds of cultivation tend towards the smaller end), with smooth hairless stems.
-The leaves are oval-acute, 1–3 cm long, with a smooth margin.
+The leaves are stalked, oval-acute, 1–3 cm long, with untoothed margin.
 It has green flowers in three-rayed umbels.
-The glands, typical of the Euphorbiaceae, are kidney-shaped with long thin horns.
+The glands typically of Euphorbia are kidney-shaped, and have long thin horns.